 Provides the student with an understanding of the construction process as it relates to the building of interior spaces.
-Prerequisite(s): ID 115.

 ID 253 - CAD I

 Introduces general concepts of computeraided design and drafting (CADD), with emphasis on two-dimensional drafting applications such as floor plans, furniture plans, reflected ceiling plans, and elevations.
 Students create, store, modify, and plot drawings.
 Students are taught to generate hard copies of their work.